 York House is a 300 year old building directly adjacent to the Talbot.
 It has its own entrance through a grand doorway into a beautiful reception hall where you and your guests would enjoy drinks and canapés as you arrive.
-This building is not licenced for a Civil Ceremony, with most guests taking advantage of the many churches in Malton.
+York House is licensed for Civil Ceremonies should you not wish to use one of the many churches in Malton.

 Delightfully deceptive from the roadside, the Talbot and York House boast huge gardens and landscape behind their imposing structures.
 The most romantic of settings, It's hard not to imagine yourself sipping Champagne on the terrace, or walking hand in hand towards the River Derwent - a simply stunning backdrop for photographs!

 The Talbot and its adjoining York House boast huge gardens and lawns running down to the river.
 Ancient buildings with so much history make the most romantic of settings.
 Its hard not to imagine yourself sipping Champagne on the riverside terrace & walking hand in hand towards the River Derwent or having your photos taken by the shell grotto.